-Today, Portland is known for great beer & food, professional sports teams like the Trailblazers, and the Timber Wolves as well as a multitude of quirky residents.
+Today, Portland is known for great beer & food, professional sports teams like the Trailblazers, and the Timber Wolves and a multitude of quirky residents.
 But over 160 years ago the city was originally founded as a port town, and this brought in every type of person from all corners of the earth.
-Portland, like many other towns on the Western Frontier, suffered from its share of lawlessness and villains who let nothing stand in the way of profit and greed.
-Combine those folks with upstanding entrepreneurs and hard-working laborers looking for fun and adventure and you get a history filled with fates that many never would have thought possible on their journey to the beautiful city on the river.
+Like many other towns on the Western Frontier, Portland suffered from its share of lawlessness and villains who let nothing stand in the way of profit and greed.
+Combine those folks with upstanding entrepreneurs and hard-working laborers looking for fun and adventure, and you get a history filled with fates that many would never have thought possible on their journey to this beautiful city on the river.

-You will hear real stories tied to factual accounts of life in the early days as well events that occurred in the 1900’s.
-These have been compiled from eyewitness reports and historical excerpts, delivered by our knowledgeable and engaging tour guides.
-You’ll see why some of the spots on our tour frequently make national top ten “most haunted” lists and are regularly visited by paranormal researchers, authors, and the curious from around the world.
+You will hear real stories tied to factual accounts of life in the early days, as well as events that occurred in the 1900s.
+These have been compiled from eyewitness reports and historical excerpts, delivered by knowledgeable and engaging tour guides.
+You’ll see why some of the spots on the tour frequently make national top ten “most haunted” lists and are regularly visited by paranormal researchers, authors, and the curious from around the world.

 No matter what level of interest you have in the supernatural, you will come away with an understanding of things that just cannot be easily explained.
 The Portland Ghosts tour is geared for people of all ages and will leave you with stories and details that history books often overlook.

 After experiencing the Portland Ghosts tour, you’ll leave with: